jadnehme/cookie-accessability-testing/README.md

 # cookie-accessability-testing

-This folder contains some web pages that will test accessability of cookies from 1st party and 3rd party content.
+This folder contains some web pages that will test accessability of cookies from 1st party and 3rd party context.

 To run,
 1- deploy the first* files on a webserver.